matevzpoljanc/dh2024/README.md

 # DragonHack 2024 code samples

-Code samples to aid with AI
+Code samples to aid with incorporating AI in your hacks

 ## Access

+### Proxy
 You can access OpenAI's API by proxying your requests through our proxy server.
 The easiest way to do this is to set ```base_url``` argument in **openai**'s client: